 - What’s Your Big Idea?, by the UNC at Chapel Hill

 - Social Entrepreneurship, by the University of Pennsylvania

 We don't stop playing because we grow old; we grow old because we stop playing. -- George Bernard Shaw

 Besides my professional and academic endeavors, my personal life plays a huge role in my well-being.
-My wife Anna and my 9-month old son consist my beloved family, who I spend most of my free time with.
-I also enjoy the company of close friends and good (=Greek) food; as a result I very often organize gatherings and parties at home, where playing games and having impromptu music bands and performances can also spice up the evening.
+My wife Anna and my 3-year old son consist my beloved family, who I spend most of my free time with.
+I also enjoy the company of close friends and good food; as a result, I very often organize gatherings and parties at home, where playing games and having impromptu music bands and performances can also spice up the evening.

 For my spiritual pleasure, I meditate, read philosophy books, and indulge in listening to good rock, jazz, and classical music.
 For my physical health, I love jogging, playing basketball, ping-pong, and pool.
 However, my biggest passions are photogrpahy and traveling, meeting new places and people, and experiencing their culture.
 In any case, I consider that the success of every activity in life hinges upon good company and personal relationships.